hailelagi/hailelagi.com/content/notes/how-do-databases-count.md

 ### Statistics & Costs

 Lastly, all that's left is to `count`.
 Which brings us to feature two -- **performance**.
-A historical glance reveals some influential architectural decisions, we've established the need to seperate the _logical_ what of a query from the _physical_ how the query finds and further yet, realised sql (and dialects) are really syntactic abstractions.
+A historical glance reveals some influential architectural decisions, we've established the need to seperate the _logical_ what of a query from the _physical/execution_ how the query finds, in this simplified all-in-one planner, we gloss over that very important detail and further yet, realised sql (and dialects) are really syntactic abstractions.

 Why is the performance of counting interesting?